revathyramanan/disease-specific-food-knowledge-graph/01_DiabetesReasoning/readme.md

 for file in ./*.py; do python "$file"; done

 ```
 * An intermediatory set of json files will now be generated with reasons and stored under the `result_data` folder.
-This is then be further converted to csv format that allows batch loading of data into Neo4j.
-The details are in `Neo4jScripts` folder.
-If you want to load just this KG, you can move to `Neo4jScripts` folder.
-Else, process all the other sources of knowledge and then move to `Neo4jScripts` folder
+* Now execute `python neo4j_nodes_rels.py` to convert json to csv that enables batch loading of data into neo4j